 Description

-INTERIOR: some original chimneypieces and door furniture; fictive timber panelling in dining room with original sanctuary-type lamp.
+Inside, some original chimneypieces and door furniture remain, along with fictive timber panelling in the dining room that includes an original sanctuary-type lamp.
+Additionally, there is a convex rubble wall with rounded coping in the garden to the east.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.